grislyeye/three-meet/pages/rules/rolling.md

   16
 </div>

-A **check** tests your innate talent and training to overcome a challenge.
+A **Check** tests your innate talent and training to overcome a challenge.

 <header>